-The Tall Timbers Research Station and Land Conservancy acquired a 497-acre conservation easement through a donation in 2005.
-Another 615 acres was donated in 2007 as part of the River Ridge Plantation Conservation Easement.
+Acquisition of this project will be coordinated with the Tall Timbers Research Station and Land Conservancy.
+This organization acquired a 497-acre conservation easement through a donation in 2005.
+Another 615 acres was donated to Tall Timbers in 2007 as part of the River Ridge Plantation Conservation Easement.

 As a conservation easement or less-than-fee interest, the majority of the project will be managed by the private landowner with restrictions imposed by the CE agreement.
 The purchase of the development rights, the prohibition of the further conversion of existing natural areas to more intensive uses and limited public access will likely be the primary focus of most of the agreement.
-The conservation easements donated to TTRS&LC will be manage/monitored by that group.
+The conservation easements donated and will be manage/monitored by that group.
 The boundary modification known as River Ridge Plantation has planned amenities for public access.

-The Office of Environmental Services is to ensure oversight of the conservation easements on this project, except the River Ridge Plantation parcels that were donated to Tall Timbers Research Station and Land Conservancy will be managed by them.
+The Office of Environmental Services is to ensure oversight of the conservation easements on most of this project.
+The Tall Timbers Research Station and Land Conservancy will monitor the River Ridge Plantation easements purchased by or donated to them.